aws-samples/eks-workshop/content/intermediate/241_pixie/deploy_pixie.md

 - Press enter to accept the Terms & Conditions.
 - Press enter to accept the default install path.
-- Visit the provided URL to sign in or sign up for a new Pixie account.
+- Visit the provided URL.
+Select `SIGN UP` if you do not have an existing Pixie account, otherwise log in with your Google account.
 - Copy and paste the auth token generated in the browser into the CLI.

 ### Deploy Pixie